 I packed it into sterilized jars, putting a chopped chipotle with one teaspoon of adobo sauce into one of the jars for the most incredible spicy-sweet jam, and then put my jars in the refrigerator.
 And the next morning I had the most beautifully set, tart and fragrant apricot jam to put on my peanut-butter toast.

 Now, I’m sure that there are more scientific methods out there that employ thermometers and timers, but I found this method worked fine for me.
 But I’m still just a beginner, so please let me know in the comments what tips you have for making jam, so we can all become better at this age-old preservation process!

-After about an hour, the jam will be about two or three shades darker and will be smooth and thick, with a few lumps here and there.
+- After about 30 minutes, the jam will be about 2 or 3 shades darker and will be smooth and thick, with a few lumps here and there.
 When it coats the back of a spoon, take out the plate from the freezer and place a dollop of the jam on the plate.
 If it runs, cook it for five more minutes and then test it again.
 But if becomes solid, then the jam is done.

 - When it comes to room temperature, put on the lid and then place in the refrigerator.
 After a few hours it will be more solid and ready for eating.